R. Kelly Facing New Accusation That He Repeatedly Raped 13-Year-Old Girl, Gave Her Herpes

 R. Kelly has vehemently denied the allegations, saying in a contentious interview with Gayle King on CBS This Morning that he was innocent.

 “Thirty years of my career!
-Y’all trying to kill me!” the singer shouted as he stood and pounded his chest.
+Y’all trying to kill me,” the singer shouted as he stood and pounded his chest.
 “This is not about music!
 I’m trying to have a relationship with my kids and I can’t do it!
 You just don’t want to believe the truth!
 You don’t want to believe it!”

 R Kelly faces new allegation of sexual misconduct https://t.co/oRG9zMMU63